"""pmrf.model

 def terminated(self, load: 'Model' = None) -> 'Model':

-"""Terminate a 2-port model in a 1-port load (default: short).
+"""Returns a new model that contains this 2-port model terminated in a 1-port load (default: SHORT).

 Parameters